silasyudi/restboot-bundle/README_PT_BR.md

     ...
 ```

-### Easily manage the Doctrine transaction
+### Gerencie facilment a transação do Doctrine

-With @Transaction annotation, you can reduce the verbosity of Doctrine transaction management.
+Com a *annotation* @Transaction, a verbosidade do gerenciamento de transaço do Doctrine é reduzida.

-#### Example without SymfonyBoot:
+#### Exemplo sem SymfonyBoot:

 ```php
 /**